someobserver/recurgence/architects/bach/index.md

 Bach was accused of violating the new preference for “natural” simplicity.
 The irony: nothing is more natural than the self-organizing structure only Bach’s mind could see.
 He echoes the very pattern that stabilizes meaning.

 Even his employers in Leipzig viewed his compositions as excessively complex, preferring simpler church music.
-Like [Emmy Noether](/architects/noether/), Bach persisted in his vision despite resistance—knowing that mathematical truth needs no permission to exist.
+Like [Emmy Noether](/architects/noether/), Bach persisted in his vision despite resistance—knowing mathematical truth needs no permission to exist.

 After his death in 1750, Bach’s reputation declined.
 His compositions were seen as old-fashioned studies in counterpoint.
 His sons embraced newer, simpler styles, helping render their father’s work temporarily obsolete.